devexp-db/postgresql-setup/README.md

   be changed to location of your project otherwise you won't be able to run your build without full installation into system paths
     - For example line should be `. "/postgresql-setup/$file"` if your working project is located at `/postgresql-setup`
     - *Do NOT commit/merge this change*
-- Line 69 of `share/postgresql-setup/library.sh.in` in function
-  `parse_upgrade_setup()` has to be changed to reflect location of your project.
-    - For example line should be `local upgrade_confdir="/postgresql-setup/etc/@NAME_BINARYBASE@-setup/upgrade"` if your working project is located at `/postgresql-setup`
-    - *Do NOT commit/merge this change*